WebAssembly/component-model/design/mvp/Concurrency.md

 these values is defined by the Canonical ABI.

+## Component Instance Lifetime

+In settings like [service workers] and [serverless computing], a single component instance may handle multiple independent host events by having its exported functions called repeatedly (and, if they're `async`, concurrently).
+In settings like these, the number and lifetime of component instances and the degree of reuse is determined by host policies based on factors like utilization, available parallelism and security.
+However, when component instance lifetimes are flexible in this manner and don't have an obvious end (as opposed to a traditional CLI setting, where a component instance's lifetime conventionally ends right after `main()` returns), the host still needs to understand the expectations of component authors to enable portability.

+Before the addition of native concurrency support in Preview 3, a natural expectation is that, in the absence of atypical scenarios like timeouts or quota exhaustion, a component author can expect that their component instance will not be abruptly terminated during the execution of contained Core WebAssembly code.
+But other than that, component authors must conservatively assume that their component instance will be torn down at any time.

+With the addition of native concurrency support, these expectations must be nuanced to account for asynchronous Core WebAssembly execution.
+In particular, when using the stackless `async callback` ABI, an active task may have no active Core WebAssembly function invocation while it is `WAIT`ing on a Waitable Set.
+Analogously, when using the stackful `async` ABI, a Core WebAssembly function invocation will be suspended (as-if by the [stack-switching] proposal's `suspend` instruction) when it calls `waitable-set.wait` so that there is also no Core WebAssembly code actively executing (only a continuation stored in the component instance's table of threads).

+Now, before a task has [returned](#returning) its value, there is still a natural expectation that, even if there is *currently* no active Core WebAssembly execution, the task is still *logically* executing and thus the component instance will not be terminated (under normal circumstances; timeout or quota exhaustion could still abruptly terminate the instance).
+Furthermore, even if a component instance has no active tasks that haven't returned a value, if a component instance is holding the readable or writable end of a stream or future that the host holds the other end of, there is also a natural expectation that the host will keep the component instance alive until all the futures and streams have reached a closed state.

+As an example, even after `wasi:http/handler`'s `handle` function *returns* a `response` resource, the `handle` function's component instance is expected to be kept alive as long as it's holding the un-closed writable end of the `stream<u8>` contained by the returned `response`.
+If, on the other hand, the `stream<u8>` was forwarded from the return value of a host import, and so the component instance is not holding any writable end, this expectation doesn't apply and so all other conditions being met, the component instance can be eagerly torn down.

+The interesting question is what happens once all tasks have returned their values *and* all incoming and outgoing streams and futures have been closed if the component instance still contains live [threads](#threads-and-tasks) that are currently suspended (and so not actively executing Core WebAssembly code) but may potentially be resumed in the future to do important post-return work (like performing logging, billing or metrics operations that have been taken off the pre-return critical path for peformance reasons).

+If the component instance is conservatively kept alive (until a hard timeout), this may end up wasting resources for periodic background activities that run in an infinite (waiting) loop.
+In particular, cooperative threads used to implement pthreads are expected to sometimes be used in this manner.
+On the other hand, immediately tearing down a component instance as soon as the last byte of an outgoing stream is written and active Core WebAssembly execution returns or suspends will break the abovementioned post-return use cases if they involve waiting on `async` operations to complete.

+To resolve this tension, threads are implicitly distinguished by a "keep-alive" flag that determines whether the expectation is that the existence of the thread is intended to keep the containing component instance alive.
+In the initial release of Preview 3, this "keep-alive" flag is default *set* for the [implicit thread](#summary) created for a task and default *cleared* for the explicit threads created by `thread.new-indirect`.
+In particular, this means that an `async callback`-lifted function will keep its containing component instance alive until it returns the `EXIT` code (`0`).

+As an example, in JavaScript, the Service Worker API's [`waitUntil`] method would delay returning the `EXIT` code.
+In the initial 0.3.0 release without cooperative threads (🧵), [`setInterval`] would also unfortunately delay returning the `EXIT` code and thus, without guest code intervention, would keep component instances alive until timeout limits were hit.
+The release of cooperative threads would offer a solution to this problem, but an awkward one.
+Instead, the [intention](#TODO) is to add new built-in functions that would provide guest code more direct, dynamic control over its own keep-alive flags, thereby allowing the JS event loop to clear its keep-alive flag once all `waitUntil` promises resolved, thereby allowing `setInterval` callbacks to keep running (while the host wants to keep the instance warm), but still indicating to the host that destruction is welcome at any time.

+Lastly, the above discussion refers to component *instances*, however the host cannot tear down independent component instances when they are linked together (as this would leave dangling function imports).
+In general, components must be instantiated and destroyed as *trees*, where the host can only choose when to instantiate or destroy the *root* component of the tree, and all other child instances are instantiated/destroyed along with the root.
+Thus, when the above rules set an expectation that any component instance in a tree be kept alive, the whole tree would be kept alive.

 ## TODO

 Native async support is being proposed incrementally.
 The following features